 5. Nigerian Naira

 The legal tender of every country is also a national symbol.
 Just like Morocco boast of Riyadh, Benin republic boast of its Franc, Ghana its cedis, so also Nigeria has its own Naira.
 The naira is Nigeria’s official legal tender since 1973.
-It is used in day to day transaction within the country.
+It is used in day-to-day transactions within the country.
 Nigerian symbols and meanings

-The central Bank of Nigeria is the only authorized issuer of the Naira.
-On different denominations of the Nigerian Naira (#5, #10, #20, #50, #100, #200, #500 and #1000), the pictures of heroes of the Nigerian country is inscribed.
+The Central Bank of Nigeria is the only authorized issuer of the Naira.
+On different denominations of the Nigerian Naira (#5, #10, #20, #50, #100, #200, #500 and #1000), the pictures of heroes of the Nigerian country are inscribed.
 The #50 notes most especially denote unity in diversity.
-The presence of various tribes and culture was fully depicted in the #50 note. nigeria symbols
+The presence of various tribes and cultures was fully depicted in the #50 note. nigeria symbols

 6. Nigeria Armed forces

 The Nigerian Armed Forces (Army, Navy, and Air force) are the Armed Forces of the Federal Republic of Nigeria in charge of defending the territorial integrity of the country. the armed forces are a unique symbol of our national unity. on several occasions, they have fought for the course of the Nigerian state, Africa and the world at large in various peacekeeping missions which has earned them international recognition.